-Stealing and destruction of property are serious offenses.
-These infractions will be dealt with on an individual basis depending on the severity.
-Consequences include behavior referral, suspension, expulsion, retribution, involvement of civil authorities, and any other consequence that the faculty/administration deem appropriate.
+These are serious offenses, and infractions will be dealt with on an individual basis depending on the severity.
+Consequences include Behavior Referral, suspension, expulsion, retribution, involvement of civil authorities, and any other consequence that the faculty/Administration deem appropriate.

 Drugs